 No dates should be announced until they have been agreed with IM.

 3.2.
 Conference Schedule

-§ The conference proper (i.e. between the Opening and Closing sessions) would normally last for six days, usually Sunday to Friday.
-Recent conferences have followed a consistent pattern:
+§ The conference proper (i.e. between the Opening and Closing sessions) would normally last for five or six days, usually Sunday or Monday to Friday, but a shorter time-span is possible.